 Classic Wordless Picture Books

 1. Zoom by Istvan Banyai.
 Totally neat.
 I could actually leave it at that as this book is a must read classic if you like wordless picture books.
 Starting with the comb on a rooster this book zooms out again and again.
-Very fun to look at.
-This book will certainly get boys paying attention to the details.
+It is not only, very fun to look at, but this book will certainly get boys paying attention to details.

 2. The Red Book by Barbara Lehman is a Caldecott Honor Book.
-It is hard to give you an idea what this book is about without giving away the special parts.
+It is hard to give you an idea what this book is about without giving away the special parts, and there are special parts.
 There is a red book, a girl and a boy.
-That is about all I am going to say 🙂 Well, I will also say it is wonderful and worth reading.
+That is about all I am going to say 🙂 Well, I will also say it is truly wonderful and worth reading.

-3. Free Fall by David Wiesner.
-Another Caldecott Honor Book.
+3. Free Fall by David Wiesner is another Caldecott Honor Book.
 A boy in bed sleeping with a book in his arms.
 Quilts turn into landscapes and the magic begins.
 There is chess, plus knights, a dragon, aliens, and more.
-My son didn’t enjoy this title as much as I did.
-I hope you will let me know if your boy likes it.
+My son didn’t enjoy this title as much as I did, but your experience with your boy my differ.
+I hope you will give it a go and leave a comment letting me know if your boy likes it.

 4. Flotsam by David Wiesner is a Caldecott Medal Book.
-This is our all-time favorite classic wordless picture book for boys and that is saying a lot!
+This is our all-time favorite classic wordless picture book and that is saying a lot since we enjoy so many of them!
 A curious boy on vacation at the beach discovers a camera.
 The images captured on the camera are astonishing and I wish they were real!
 This book is delightful and Highly Recommended.
 I will even go so far as saying this is a must read book.

 6. A Boy, a Dog, and a Frog by Mercer Mayer.
 Here is an amusing tale of a boy who tries to catch a frog.
 Both the boy and the frog end up frustrated but boys will like the ending.

 8. The Snowman by Raymond Briggs.
 A snowman coming to life always makes for a good book doesn’t it?
-This book is a true classic and if you have not read it with your boy yet you should put it on your list of best books for boys and read it this winter.
+This book is a true classic, and if you have not read it with your boy yet, you should put it on your list and read it this winter.
 The ending is sad but we like to think, like Frosty, the snowman will be back.